CrowdStrike/drawmeatree/readme.md

                         Adsd a list of custom filters.
 Ex: -a  cmp memcpy

-# Example 1: Draw a highly filtered tree and store results in an existing /results directory:
+# Example 1: Draw a highly filtered tree and store the tree in an existing "results" directory:
 python draw.py wt_output.txt -f high -o results

 # Example 2: Draw a lightly filtered tree and add custom filters to exclude CreateFile calls: